 I couldn’t actually tell you how many Chez Panisse posters I’ve framed over the years.
 Alice Waters was a customer of Storey Framing when I worked there as a kid in the ’70’s and ’80’s, and she brought us quite a few to frame.
 As for how many the Studio’s framed, I’d have to scour 29 years of records to be able to say.
 (We have several for sale, here.)
 Certainly we’ve framed a whole lot of the birthday posters (have always liked the tenth, at right), as well as others such as those that originated as designs for book covers.
 Here are a couple, below.

 Not long after starting my business, I visited Mr Goines at his studio, St Heironymous Press.
 He was kind enough to give me several posters, and I reciprocated by framing for him a small drawing his mother had made of him when he was a baby.
 I told him about my ambitions for the Studio—to be a frame shop that was a real wood shop that made every frame from scratch.
 I must have felt self-conscious about sounding ambitious, because I quoted Robert Browning’s “A man’s reach should exceed his grasp.”
-Having seen such dreams come true, David smiled warmly and replied with the rest of the line: “Else what is a heaven for?”
+Having seen such dreams come true, David smiled warmly and replied with the rest of the line: “Or what’s a heaven for?”

 And More Holton Studio Connections to Chez Panisse…